JrNerio30/cprg-218-lab-2/recipes.md

 5. Add spaghetti sauce to the skillet and bring to a simmer.
 6. Reduce heat to low and let simmer for 10-15 minutes.
 7. Serve meatballs and sauce over spaghetti.
+8. **OPTIONAL: Added your one cup of sriracha.

 ### Grilled Chicken Sandwich